|

 Courses take place in:

-London, Manchester, Bristol, Leeds and Belfast
+London, Manchester and Belfast

 This training session is designed to help those who are on the receiving end of requests for information and those who advise and assist them.
 The topics covered in this introductory level session include: